-g come or compression requirement C3 High school diploma is required and GED is Y accepted ^ C3 High school diploma is required and GED is not accepted C3 High school diploma or equivalent is not required
+g coco. cop.ca.c roquiroc C3 High school diploma is required and GED is Y accepted ^ C3 High school diploma is required and GED is not accepted C3 High school diploma or equivalent is not required

 C4 Does your institution require or recommend a general college-preparatory program for degreeseeking students?